umonkey/torch-api/README.md

 This is an API for a simple private wiki.
 Details TBD.

+## Features

+- Private access only.
+- Data stored in SQLite or Amazon DynamoDB.

 ## TODO

 - [ ] DynamoDB: only update entity props that were changed, not all.